contrast-zone/cfg.js/README.md

 ## using parser in javascript code

-Include `src/v-parse-cfg.js` (that's the only file you need) in your javascript code and use the parser like in the following code:
+Include `src/v-parse-cfg.js` (that's the only file you need from this library) in your javascript code and use the parser like in the following code:

     var grammar = [
         [[    "<start>"], ["<sum>"                          ]],